 Some people just need the reassurance of knowing that someone is on hand to provide companion care, perhaps allowing the carer to spend an evening out enjoying a show on their own, for example.
 There’s no need to fret about your loved one being left alone, and you can make the most of your time alone, reassured by the fact that your loved one is being looked after in your absence.
 This can be a much-needed opportunity to recharge your batteries and enjoy a little private time.

-For those with more complex needs, support can be provided in the form of 24/7 assistance from a trained professional, skilled in providing dementia care.
+For those with more complex needs, support can be provided in the form of 24/7 assistance from a trained professional, such as live-in carers for the elderly, skilled in providing dementia care.
 They will take charge of personal care duties, including helping your loved one to dress, bathe and go to the bathroom, leaving you free to relax and unwind for a few days.

 You are still able to enjoy meals and outings with your loved one, allowing you to reconnect on a level that may have been lacking in your day-to-day lives together.